We have tablet scoring.

 It's not easy to reach 6♥ on this deal - you've stopped in 4♥ - but once you can see both hands, the word SLAM! is simply screaming at you.
 Never mind.
 You're obviously going to be beaten by any other NS pair that's bid the slam, but all is not lost: your job now is to make as many tricks as you can so as to beat / not be beaten by the other NS pairs who only bid to game, like you.
 In other words, you've got to make at least 12 tricks.

-Let's say East leads a trump (often a good lead when the declarer is in a 3rd-bid suit).
-Now you can see 12 tricks, possibly 13.
+Let's say East leads a small club round to West's ♣Q and your ♣A. Now you can see 12 tricks, possibly 13.
 Can't you?
 On the face of it you have a possible diamond loser and a club loser.
 But hey - you actually don't have a club loser at all, do you?
 You have ♠AK in your hand and a singleton spade in dummy, so what simpler than to play two rounds of spades, discarding dummy's losing club on the 2nd round?

 But there's no hurry.
 Remembering the excellent principle that you should clear trumps IMMEDIATELY unless you have a good reason for not doing so, you play a further two rounds of hearts, the opponents' remaining trumps falling conveniently, and NOW you make the key play in spades, discarding dummy's club loser.